-We have audited the accompanying financial statements of Latina Modular 01 Limited (the "Entity"), which comprise the statements of the financial position as of December 31, 2023 and 2022, and the related statements of other comprehensive loss, statements of changes in partners' equity and statements of cash flows for the years then ended, as well as the notes to the financial statements, including material accounting policy information.
+We have audited the accompanying financial statements of Latina Modular 01 Limited (the "Entity"), which comprise the statements of the financial position as of December 31, 2024 and 2023, and the related statements of loss, statements of changes in stockholders' equity and statements of cash flows for the years then ended, as well as the notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as of December 31, 2023 and 2022, its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS"), issued by the International Accounting Standards Board ("IASB").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as of December 31, 2024 and 2023, its financial performance and its cash flows for the years then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").